Last updated January 2019

 The Plasterer’s Arms – 43 Cowgate (Left image)

 Honestly if you told me I could never eat this pizza again, I think I’d cry.
 The Plasterer’s do a whole bunch of vegan pizzas, as well as the more traditional meat feasty options, and they’re really, really, really good.
-There’s a ‘stilton’ and walnut Waldorf pizza, a health-conscious hummus-base med veg number, a saucy little seitan ‘Sausage Party’ and the witchcraft you see above – the Vegan Doner Kebab Pizza.
-It’s unfathomably good.
-It’s making me feel a bit pervy just thinking about it.
+From the vegan donner kebab pizza to the Vietnamese-style loaded fries, it’s hard to know where to start.
+It’s all unfathomably good, to the point that it makes me feel a bit pervy just thinking about it.
 If you’re like me and don’t think ‘vegan’ is supposed to mean ‘salad’, go get this in your face.
+(Return for brunch on weekends, if you dare.)

 Brick Pizza – 39 Marketplace (Right image)